prats778/chat-app/README.md

-#### 6-To log out of your previous session and log in as new user,you can clear the local storage in the inspect application tool tab
+#### 6-To log out of your previous session and log in as new user or some bugs or blank(unresposive) page,you can clear the local storage in the inspect application tool tab
+##